Skip Navigation

 Website: jeongwonham.com

-Dr. Jeongwon Ham has won top prizes at numerous piano competitions, including the Bartók/Kabalevsky international competition, Epinal international competition, Paul Hindemith competition, Artur Schnabel competition, and the Simone Belsky competition.
-She is a recipient of several honors and grants and has been nominated several times for the Regent’s Award for Creative Research and Teaching.
-The New York Concert Review referred to her recital in Merkin Hall as “an admirable piano recital.
+Ham has won top prizes at numerous piano competitions, including Bartók/Kabalevsky international competition, the Epinal international competition, the Paul Hindemith competition, the Artur Schnabel competition, and the Simone Belsky competition.
+The New York Concert Review referred to her recital in Merkin Hall as “an admirable piano recital."
 The German newspaper Frankfurter Rundschau has written, “Jeongwon Ham possessed astonishing and effortless technique.
 She plays not only with incredible warmth but also with great power.”

-As an adjudicator, Dr. Ham has served at many international and national piano competitions including the Bartók/Kabalevsky/Prokofiev international competition, World Piano competition, Classical American international competition, Asian International Piano Academy and Festival competition, Sonatina and Sonata International Youth Piano competition, and Starr Young Artist National competition.
-In addition, she is frequently invited to judge MTNA (Music Teachers National Association) piano competitions at state, divisional, and national levels.
+As a highly sought-after adjudicator, Ham has served at many international and national piano competitions including the Bartók/Kabalevsky/Prokofiev International Piano Competition, World Piano Conference, Classical American International Piano Competition, Asian International Piano Academy and Festival, Sonatina and Sonata International Youth Piano Competition, and Starr Young Artist National Piano Competition.
+Ham is frequently invited to judge MTNA (Music Teachers National Association) piano competitions at state, divisional, and national levels.

 • Künstlerische Abschlußprüfung - Folkwang Hochschule für Musik, Essen, Germany